• How it works

 Family settlement/ Partition suit in family disputes pertaining to property

-The first step towards any litigation including a partition of property suit is to carefully draft and send a legal notice to the other legal heirs of the property related to family property partition/ settlement.
+The first step towards any litigation including a partition of property suit is to carefully draft and send a legal notice to the other legal heirs of the property related to the family property partition/ settlement.

 The legal notice for such a partition must mention the shares of each co-owner (legal heir), entire details of the property in question as well as the required action that has to be taken.